 **Please see the recipe card at the bottom of this post for the full list of ingredients.

-Butter - We use unsalted butter in this recipe because it allows you to control how much salt you'd like to add.
+We use unsalted butter in this recipe, allowing you to control how much salt you'd like to add.

 Top tip!
 To speed up the process, put the eggs in a bowl with warm water for about 5 minutes.

-Caster sugar - The fine texture of caster sugar will give you a slightly lighter cake to normal granulated sugar.
-You can use granulated sugar if no caster sugar is available where you live.
+The fine texture of caster sugar will give you a slightly lighter cake than normal granulated sugar.
+You can use granulated sugar if no caster sugar isn't available to you.

 Top tip!
-Make your own caster sugar by simply whizzing granulated sugar in a food processer until you have a consistency of somewhere between granulated and icing sugar.
+Make your own caster sugar by simply whizzing granulated sugar in a food processor until you have a consistency of somewhere between granulated and icing sugar.

-Buttermilk - Even though it's a liquid, we've given the measurements for the buttermilk in grams as it's so much easier to weigh it into the bowl than trying to measure it in a measuring jug.
+Even though it's a liquid, we've given the measurements for the buttermilk in grams.
+It's so much easier to weigh it into the bowl than trying to measure it in a measuring jug.

 Top tip!
 Make your own buttermilk by adding a tablespoon of lemon juice (fresh) or white vinegar to 250ml of full cream milk.
 Leave it to stand for about 10 minutes.